 Rover 600: a new era begins

 The fifth major Honda collaboration with Rover was a project to replace the upper Austin Montego models, while opening up new markets for Rover – to produce a viable rival for the BMW 3 Series and Mercedes-Benz 190.
-This market sector was a major growth area in the European market and Rover with its newfound upmarket aspirations was keen to cash in.
+This market sector was a major growth area in the European market and Rover, with its newfound upmarket aspirations, was keen to cash in.

 Initial thoughts on how to replace the Montego had surfaced in 1984/85 – and the model was originally planned as a shortened version of the Rover 800 (XX), to be available in saloon and hatchback form.
 The Austin AR16 and AR17, as they were dubbed, made an appealing car, being essentially more of a British design than the car they were based upon, and styled to match the new and rather successful Rover ‘theme’.
 The Roy Axe studios worked on new versions of the car but, as corporate plans favoured a move towards further co-operation with Honda, the AR16/17 died a quiet death following the appointment of Graham Day.

-Day knew that Rover no longer possessed deep enough pockets to produce a truly satisfying executive car on their own and instigated talks with Honda on producing a new car to fill the gap in their range.
+Day knew that Rover no longer possessed deep enough pockets to produce a truly satisfying executive car on its own and instigated talks with Honda on producing a new car to fill the gap in their range.
 As far as Honda was concerned, though, any deal with Rover which involved the Accord would need to be controlled by the Japanese company.